 Before executing the above URL, make sure that your meterpreter handler is active.
 And to do so; go to Metasploit and type the following:

-Once the handler is active and url is executed, you will have your session.
+Once the handler is active and the URL is executed, you will have your session.
 Let’s check the system’s information which we have entered and for this type:

-Now let’s get into shell by simply typing:
+Now let’s get into the shell by simply typing:

-This exploit will help you to have achieve privilege escalation so that you can directly access root.
+This exploit will help you to have achieved privilege escalation so that you can directly access root.
 Once the exploit is downloaded, we need to compile it and for that type:

 gcc 41458.c -o rootshell

-Now got o shell>/tmp and give the permission to the exploit rootshell and the execute it.
+Now go to shell>/tmp and give the permission to the exploit root shell and execute it.
 Use the following commands:

 And to confirm use the following command:

 HURRAY!!!!
 We are in the root.
 And so our Boot2Root challenge is complete.

 Author: Yashika Dhir is a passionate Researcher and Technical Writer at Hacking Articles.
 She is a hacking enthusiast. contact here